 In 2004, G. K. Butterfield retired from the bench to run in a special election to fill the unexpired term of Congressman Frank Ballance (NC-01).
 Congressman Butterfield won a crowded primary election to fill the seat, where he captured 71 percent of the vote.

 Upon taking office in July 2004, Congressman Butterfield was determined to be a strong advocate for the people in eastern North Carolina.
 Recognizing the importance of agriculture and nutrition programs to the First District, Congressman Butterfield initially joined the House Agriculture Committee.
 He also served on the House Armed Services Committee where he was an advocate for our military, which has a strong presence throughout North Carolina.
 Congressman Butterfield also served on the House Committee on Standards of Official Conduct (Ethics Committee).

 Leader in Congress

 In January 2007, Congressman Butterfield was appointed a Chief Deputy Whip of the House Democratic Caucus.
-For the 117th Congress, Congressman Butterfield was elevated to replace the late-Congressman John Lewis as a Senior Chief Deputy Whip, Butterfield works with the Democratic leadership to help formulate policy and rally support for the Caucus’ legislative priorities on the House Floor.
+For the 117th Congress, Congressman Butterfield was elevated to replace the late-Congressman John Lewis as a Senior Chief Deputy Whip working with the Democratic leadership to help formulate policy and rally support for the Caucus’ legislative priorities on the House Floor.
 Congressman Butterfield is the first Democrat from North Carolina to serve in this role.

 In November 2014, Congressman Butterfield was unanimously elected Chairman of the Congressional Black Caucus (CBC) for the 114th Congress.
-As a member of the CBC, Congressman Butterfield focused on promoting anti-poverty programs, expanding economic development and job creation, protecting voting rights, advocating for the appointment of African American to judgeships and senior Administration positions, and increasing diversity in leadership positions in corporate America.
+As a member of the CBC, Congressman Butterfield focuses on promoting anti-poverty programs, expanding economic development and job creation, protecting voting rights, advocating for the appointment of African American to judgeships and senior Administration positions, and increasing diversity in leadership positions in corporate America.
 He has been an outspoken member of the CBC since his election in 2004.